usalu/semio/README.md

 Let me start by what semio is **not**:

-- Rhino, SketchUp, Blender, … A _3d-modeling_ tool 🐚
+- Rhino, SketchUp, 3ds Max, Blender, ...

+  A _3d-modeling_ tool 🐚

   > In semio you **link** 3d-models.

-- Revit, ArchiCAD, Vectorworks, BricksCAD, BlenderBIM, … A BIM-authoring tool 🧱
+- Revit, ArchiCAD, Vectorworks, BricksCAD, BlenderBIM, …

+  A BIM-authoring tool 🧱

-  > In semio you **link** instances of your own types.
+  > In semio you **link** instances of your own types 🗿

-- Grasshopper, Dynamo, Sverchok, … A _node-based programming_ tool 🦗
+- Grasshopper, Dynamo, GenerativeComponents, Sverchok,

+  A _node-based programming_ tool 🦗

-  > In semio you **link** the input with the output.
+  > In semio you **link** the input with the output ⛓️‍💥

+- IFC, Speckle, BHoM, …

+  A data tool 📄

+  > In semio you **link** design knowledge 📚

+- Hypar, Viktor, Fusion, …

+  A parametric tool 🎛️

+  > In semio you **link** static designs 🩻

+- Wasp, Assembler, Monocerous, …

+  A combinatorical tool 🎰

+  > In semio you **link** precise pieces 🪡

+- ComputerGeneratedArchitecture, …

+  A shape-grammar tool ➡️

+  > In semio you **link** precise pieces 🪡

+- OpenSCAD, CadQuery, Fornjot,

+  A scripting tool

-- Illustrator, AffinityDesigner, InkScape, … A _vector graphics_ tool ➡️
+- Illustrator, AffinityDesigner, InkScape, …

+  A _vector graphics_ tool 📐

-  > In semio you **link** drawings.
+  > In semio you **link** drawings 🖼️

-- EnergyPlus, TRYNSIS, Modellica, … A simulation tool ☀️
+- EnergyPlus, TRYNSIS, Modellica, …

+  A simulation tool ☀️

-  > In semio you **link** models and results.
+  > In semio you **link** models and results 🔢

-- Autodesk Construction Cloud, Bimcloud, Bentley Infrastructure Cloud, Nextcloud, … A CDE tool ☁️
+- Autodesk Construction Cloud, Bimcloud, Bentley Infrastructure Cloud, Nextcloud, …

-  > In semio you **link** urls.
-- IFC, Speckle, BHoM, … A data tool 📄
+  A CDE tool ☁️

-  > In semio you **link** design knowledge.
-- Hypar, Viktor, Fusion, CadQuery, … A parametric tool 🎛️
-  > In semio you **link** static pieces.
+  > In semio you **link** urls 🔗

 So, what **is** semio?